Milk Thistle – Mary Thistle

 Milk thistle is used in herbal medicine for improving the appetite and digestion for people with liver problems.

-It is told that milk thistle leaves will stimulate milk production in nursing mothers.
+It is told that the leaves will stimulate milk production in nursing mothers.

 Milk thistle used to be grown as a vegetable plant.
-Now a day’s milk thistle is primarily used as an herbal medicine and ornamental plant.
+Now a day’s it is primarily used as an herbal medicine and ornamental plant.

-The young leaves of the milk thistle are edible.
+The young leaves are edible.
 Remove the spines and use the young leaves in the same manner as spinach, eat them either raw or cooked.
 The flower buds may be eaten the same way you would eat artichokes.
 The roots are eaten boiled or roasted.
 The seeds are of course edible also.

-Whenever possible always buy organically grown milk thistle.
+Whenever possible always buy organically grown herbs.
 They are often sold as dried herbs in capsules.
 Always respect the recommended dosage found on the package.